XoopsDocs/xoops-docs-process/en/book/ch3.md

 ![image001.png](../assets/gitbook6_newbook2.png)

 1. Select the kind of book you want to write.
-In our case, the Basic book is what we're using
+In XOOPS case, the Basic book is what we're using
 2. Set the name of the book.
-For XOOPS Tutorials, we're using "XOOPS XYZ Module", where XYZ is the name of the module, e.g. "XOOPS Protector Module"
+For XOOPS Tutorials, we're using "**XOOPS XYZ Module**", where **XYZ** is the name of the module, e.g. "**XOOPS Protector Module**"
-3. Click then on the "Save" Button
+3. Click on the "Save" Button

 ![image001.png](../assets/gitbook7_settings.jpg)

 1) After the book has been created, we need to connect it to the GitHub repository via the Settings.
-Please note that from this screen we can also click on the top buttons to Edit or View the book
+Please note that from this screen you can also click on the top buttons to Edit or View the book

 ![image001.png](../assets/gitbook7_settingsgithub.png)

-After we click on the Settings, we click on the "GitHub Integration" button
+After you click on the Settings, click on the "GitHub Integration" button

 ![image001.png](../assets/gitbook7_settingsgithub2.png)

-1. To connect the book to the GitHub Repository, we enter the name of the Account and the repository on GitHub (e.g. XoopsDocs/xyz-tutorial)
+1. To connect the book to the GitHub Repository, you enter the name of the Account and the repository on GitHub (e.g. **XoopsDocs/xyz-tutorial**)
-2. If we want GitBook to update the book every time the repository is changed, we need to add the "webhook" by clicking on the link here
+2. If you want GitBook to update the book every time the repository is changed, you need to add the "webhook" by clicking on the link here
-3. Let's save the Settings, just in case
+3. Let's save the Settings
 4. From here, we can now click on the Edit button and start writing our new book!